Introduction

 C11H24: 3.24% ± 0.09%

-1-NN performance across different representations
+Comparing performance across different feature representations:

 Key insights:

-• Representation choice matters little for 1-NN—full, top-10, and PCA perform nearly identically
+- Representation choice matters little for 1-NN—full, top-10, and PCA perform nearly identically

-• Perfect classification persists through C₆H₁₄ regardless of representation
+- Perfect classification persists through C₆H₁₄ regardless of representation

 Testing k-NN with different neighbor counts (k=1, 3, 5) reveals a counterintuitive pattern:

 Why does performance degrade with more neighbors?
 This connects directly to our clustering analysis from Part Two.
-The eigenvalue space lacks meaningful local structure—when k-NN looks beyond the immediate nearest neighbor, it increasingly finds examples from different classes.
+The eigenvalue space lacks meaningful local structure—when k-NN examines beyond the immediate nearest neighbor, it increasingly finds examples from different classes.

 This validates our unsupervised findings: without clear cluster boundaries, examining more neighbors introduces noise rather than signal.

-Logistic Regression: Learning Linear Boundaries
+Logistic Regression: Learning Linear Decision Boundaries

 Logistic regression represents a fundamentally different approach—instead of memorizing examples, it learns linear decision boundaries in eigenvalue space.
 If eigenvalues encode structural information linearly, this should work well.